AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/cloud-acceleration-manager/using-cam/cam-readiness-phase.md

    ![image](/help/journey-migration/cloud-acceleration-manager/assets/readiness-2.png)

-1. Run the Best Practices Analyzer (BPA).
+1. Download Best Practices Analyzer (BPA).

    >[!NOTE]
    >To avoid an impact on business critical instances, Adobe recommends that you run BPA on an Author environment.
 The environment should be as close as possible to the Production environment in the areas of customizations, configurations, content, and user applications.
 Alternatively, it can be run on a clone of the production Author environment.

-   1. Follow the instructions in the [Using Best Practices Analyzer page](/help/journey-migration/best-practices-analyzer/using-best-practices-analyzer.md) to install and run the BPA tool, using the key in the next step to automatically upload the report to CAM.
+   1. Navigate to the [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?fulltext=best*) portal and download the Best Practices Analyzer as a zip file.

+      >[!NOTE]
+      >Review [Using Best Practices Analyzer](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/best-practices-analyzer/using-best-practices-analyzer.html#imp-considerations) to learn how to run BPA.

-1. Click **Get upload key**, so you can get the key used to configure your system to automatically upload BPA reports directly to CAM.
+1. In CAM, click **Get upload key**, so you can get the key used to configure your system to automatically upload BPA reports directly to CAM.

    ![image](/help/journey-migration/cloud-acceleration-manager/assets/readiness-3b.png)

    >[!IMPORTANT]
    >The report can still be uploaded manually, but using the Upload Key streamlines the operation.
 Note that the report cannot be uploaded manually if you are in the browser's Incognito mode.

-1. After you have uploaded a new report, you can see the Best Practices Analysis report in CAM.
+1. After a new report has been uploaded, you can see the Best Practices Analysis report in CAM.

    ![image](/help/journey-migration/cloud-acceleration-manager/assets/cam-bpareport.png)